iivanoo/covid-apps-observer/data/data_us/reports/resources/com.proudcrowd.care___3.1/report.md

 > Uninstall.
 I didn't put it in<br> :date: __2020-08-04 19:20:34__

 > Doesn't do anything that Google Maps My Timeline can't do better.
 Maybe in a state with a competent health department it could.
 As I understand it in incompetent SC, it won't even do Bluetooth ID exchanges with other devices for contact tracing.<br> :date: __2020-07-30 01:57:38__

-> I am unable to add places I have been.
-Every time I try the app crashes.
-And the visits don't show up when they should.
-I have tried uninstalling and reinstalling more than once.
-This app is a lemon.<br> :date: __2020-07-26 21:59:16__